Back to blog

 Chrome Remote Desktop is the Honda Civic of remote desktop: not exciting, not premium, but it starts every time and costs nothing.
 It runs entirely in the browser, requires a Google account, and works on anything with Chrome.

 The trade-off is performance.
 Everything routes through Google's servers.
 Latency is noticeably higher than native solutions.
 Image quality is compressed.
-There's no hardware acceleration, no 120fps, no HDR.
-For checking your email remotely?
-Fine.
-For actual work?
-You'll feel the lag.
+There is no hardware acceleration, no 120fps, no HDR.
+For checking your email remotely, fine.
+For actual work, you will feel the lag.

 Pros